cityofaustin/vision-zero/database/README.md

 The view `crashes_change_log_view` provides a unioned view of the unified table change logs—this view powers the change log UI in the VZE.

 ### Austin Fire Department (AFD) and Travis County Emergency Medical Services (EMS) (todo)

+### Computer-Aided Dispatch records

+These records contain information on 911 calls and officer-initiated incidents related to traffic crashes as recorded in the Austin public safety Computer Aided Dispatch (CAD) system.
+They are referred to colloquially as "CAD calls".

+Data is provided by the public safety enterprise data team and has been reviewed and approved by subject matter experts at the Austin Fire Department, Austin Police Department, and Austin-Travis County EMS.

+For additional information about CAD records, see the [CAD incident import ETL](../etl/cad_incidents_import/README.md).

 ### Geospatial layers